sanglide/ValueScope/README.md

 # ValueScope: Profile-Guided Value Risk Identification

-This repository contains the implementation and evaluation code for **ValueGuard**, a profile-guided, evidence-verified approach to identifying human-value risks in software engineering artifacts (code changes and issue discussions).
+This repository contains the implementation and evaluation code for **ValueScope**, a profile-guided, evidence-verified approach to identifying human-value risks in software engineering artifacts (code changes and issue discussions).

 ## Research Question

-> To what extent does profile-guided, evidence-verified value risk identification (ValueGuard) improve agreement with human annotations compared to zero-shot LLM baselines, and what is the contribution of each pipeline component?
+> To what extent does profile-guided, evidence-verified value risk identification (ValueScope) improve agreement with human annotations compared to zero-shot LLM baselines, and what is the contribution of each pipeline component?

-- **RQ1 (Effectiveness)**: Does ValueGuard agree with human annotations significantly better than LLM-only zero-shot classification?
+- **RQ1 (Effectiveness)**: Does ValueScope agree with human annotations significantly better than LLM-only zero-shot classification?
 - **RQ2 (Component Contribution)**: How much do the project-value profile and the evidence-verification step each contribute?
 - **RQ3 (Generalization)**: Are the conclusions stable across different LLM backbones?